Samruddhi4021/project1/README.md

 # First Project
-This is a poject to learn and is developed on local system.
+This is a project to learn and is developed on local system.

+# created by
+Samruddhi